Pushkarm029/insta-clone-app/README.md

 ### **Learnings** :

-This is my first react-js project. while working on this project i learnt about use of hooks, especially useState and useEffect.
-I learned about React lifecycle methods and how to optimize performance.
+It's my first react-js project.
+During this project, I learned how to use hooks, especially useState and useEffect.
+I learned about react app optimization.

 ### **Maintenance** :

-Feel free to add a feature request and a raise any error.
+Feel free to add a feature request and to raise any error.
 It will be appreciated from the depth of my heart❤️.

-### **Development**
+### **Development** :

 1. Open your terminal and then type
     ```shell